 Something my mom and I love to do together is going to thrift stores.
 We love looking around at all the different knick-knacks and finding good deals on designer stuff.
 So when I was planning our trip to New York City, of course, I had to do some research on thrift stores.
 We went to both thrift stores and vintage shops while we were in New York City, but I found that a lot of the vintage shops offered truly vintage stuff, like stuff from the 60’s and 70’s at a much higher price point.
 I was more interested in finding designer stuff and unique knick-knacks.
 Below are four of my favorite thrift shops I visited well in Manhattan.
 I also created a Google Map with all of these stores in Manhattan.
-Be sure to check out my 7 Sweet Spots in NYC blog post to read about my all my favorite bakeries and desserts in Manhattan!

 While we were in New York we stopped at three different Housing Works thrift shops.
 They have many locations all throughout Manhattan and each location has a variety of items.
 The first two we went to, we didn’t really find anything worth purchasing.
 We found a lot of the items to still be expensive.
 I’m talking like $75 for a visibly used Banana Republic dress.
-But at the last and we went to, I found a brand new, still with tags, Bloomingville pitcher for only $8 and it was still selling online for almost $30!
-There was also a set of matching Bloomingville mugs for a $3 a piece!
+But at the last location we went to, I found a brand new, still with tags, Bloomingville pitcher for only $8 and it was still selling online for almost $30!
+There was also a set of matching Bloomingville mugs for $3 a piece!
 I highly recommend checking out Housing Works, but be aware each location is different and some stuff can still be expensive.

 The cute Bloomingville pitcher I found and the matching mugs.